-It’s been a long, cold Winter at the October Country Inn (check us out), and the nearby communities of Woodstock and Killington.
-Now that the sun has climbed higher into the northern sky, daytime temperatures climb into the 50s, and 60s, and the snow is rapidly receding.
-It’s time to start thinking about gardens, and no Vermont garden is complete without at least one unique whirligig spinning in the wind.
+It’s been a long, cold Winter at the October Country Inn, and the nearby communities of Woodstock and Killington.
+The sun has climbed higher into the northern sky.
+Daytime temperatures climb into the 50s, and 60s.
+And the snow is rapidly receding.
+It’s time to start thinking about gardens.
+And no Vermont garden is complete without at least one unique whirligig spinning in the wind.

-Whirligigs, objects that spin or whirl, usually powered by the wind, are often whimsical combinations of a weathervane and a pest control device.
+These objects that spin or whirl, usually powered by the wind, are often whimsical combinations of a weathervane and a pest control device.
 The word derives from two Middle English words: “whirlen” (to whirl), and “gigg” (top) or literally “to whirl a top.”
 The origin of whirligigs is unknown but there are several illustrations of the Christ child holding a whirligig.
-George Washington is said to have brough one home from the Revolutionary War.
+George Washington brought one home from the Revolutionary War.

 Whirligigs are a form of American folk art.
 Here in Vermont, Russell Snow, of Waterbury Center, a seventh generation Vermonter and retired engineer, is an internationally known master of this folk art genre.
 Snow delights in making

 whirligigs that emphasize movement.
-His figures are mechanically complex with several perfectly formed figures performing a variety of actions.
+As a result, his figures are mechanically complex with several perfectly formed figures performing a variety of actions.

 April is a good month to visit the October Country Inn and take advantage of our Spring two-night special.
 While you’re here, visit the Vermont Folklife Center.
 Maybe, like George Washington, you’ll bring a Vermont made whirligig home with you.